liormilliger/jfrog-terraform-aws-eks/README.md

   default = "<Your AWS Secret Name>"
 }

-now all should be rea
+now all should be ready - save all files!!!